Real-time Cancer Profiling

 Long turnaround

-Often takes 3-5 weeks, in which case results are not available for early
+Often takes 3-5 weeks, in which case results are not available

 treatment decisions.